jankrajnc/3_carpool_website/QUESTIONS.md

 - When dealing with data from the database, I often noticed, that we get all data from the database, but then filtering is done mostly in the code.
 Why is that, and when do you do something with an SQL query and when in the code?
     - In most cases, filtering and data reduction should be done in the database.
     - One of the main exceptions is connecting data, since it's easier to do it in the code.
     - Another exception is if you have a lot of data in the database, in this case the database might not even be able to handle some request, but the code can.

-izjeme so povezovanje, ki je lazje narediti v kodi; recimo vrstice z arrayi, ki so v drugi tabeli; duplikate je lazje handlat v kodi; za kodo vrnes samo IDje in potem v kodi matchas in dobis podatke, naceloma boljse kot pa v bazi vracati duplikate